bbeeken/HelpDeskAiAgent/README.md

     (default `http://localhost:8080`).
   - `MCP_STREAM_TIMEOUT` – timeout in seconds for streaming AI responses (default `30`).
+  - `ENABLE_ENHANCED_MCP` – set to `0` to disable the enhanced MCP tool server
+    and use the basic implementation.

   They can be provided in the shell environment or in a `.env` file in the project root.